Boots NicAssist 2 mg Microtab

 Before you use this medicine, make sure that you tell your pharmacist about ANY other medicines you might be using at the same time, particularly the following:

-• Theophylline, clozapine, ropinirole – your doctor may want to monitor the amount of medicine that you take
+• Theophylline, clozapine, ropinirole – your doctor may want to monitor the amount of medicine that you take.

 When you stop smoking or cut down, your metabolism slows down.
 This can mean that some medicines may stay in your body longer than usual.
-If you take any medicine on a regular basis, tell your doctor that you intend to stop smoking and follow his or her advice about these other medicines.
+If you take any medicine on a regular basis, tell your doctor that you intend to cut down or stop smoking and follow his or her advice about these other medicines.

 How and when to use this medicine